buildbreakdo/lambda-starter/README.md

 ## AWS Lambda Starter Kit
--Babel to enable ES6 and class syntax
+- Babel to enable ES6 and class syntax
--Webpack to bundle, watch for changes and eliminate dead code -AWS Sam Local to run API Gateway locally so you can test your Lambda functions without deploying to AWS
+- Webpack to bundle, watch for changes and eliminate dead code
+- AWS Sam Local to run API Gateway locally so you can test your Lambda functions without deploying to AWS

 ## Installation
 ```